-Once again Israel was poised to enter the Promised Land, however they were immediately faced with the double challenge of crossing the flooded Jordan River and right behind it, the walled and fortified city of Jericho.
+Once again Israel consisting of people under 20 years of age were poised to enter the Promised Land, however they were immediately faced with the double challenge of crossing the flooded Jordan River and right behind it, the walled and fortified city of Jericho.
 Any entry into Canaan from the east must pass through Jericho.
 God miraculously provided a dry path across the flooded Jordan for the people to cross and confirmed Joshua as Moses' Successor to the people in this great miracle.
 The Ark of the Covenant featured prominently in the 'crossing' reminding the people of God's presence with His people.

 The Israelites were now camped at Gilgal a few miles between Jericho and the Jordan but before the military campaign could begin to destroy Jericho and expel the other Canaanites from the land, there were important spiritual issues that had to be addressed.
 The people had to be consecrated in preparation for the great task that lay before them.
-They were excited with miraculously crossing the Jordan; they apparently knew the enemy was in disarray from the standpoint of their morale (5:1).
-Many of the military leaders under Joshua's command must have thought this was the opportune time to attack Jericho.
+They were excited with miraculously crossing the Jordan; they apparently knew the enemy was in disarray and suffering from low morale (5:1).
+Many of the military leaders under Joshua's command must have thought this was the best time to attack Jericho.